DineshGawande/InventoryManagementSystem/README.md

 A RESTful API for managing product inventory with stock tracking, low-stock alerts, and comprehensive CRUD operations.

+---

+## 📝 1.
+Brief Description of the Project

+The **Inventory Management System API** is a backend solution built using **Spring Boot** and **Spring Data JPA** for managing product inventory.
+It enables users to:
+- Add, update, and delete products
+- Manage stock levels with proper validation
+- Get alerts for low-stock products
+- View and manage data through REST APIs and Swagger UI
+- Store data in H2 (for development) or MySQL (for production)

+This system helps businesses maintain optimal inventory levels and prevent stockouts.

 ## 📋 Table of Contents

 - [Features](#features)